Startup Track 2018

-The Startup Track is traditionally held under the high patronage of the German Federal Minister of Health and highlights outstanding ideas and innovative business concepts that have the potential to revolutionize healthcare and improve Global Health.
+The World Health Summit Startup Track highlights outstanding ideas and innovative business concepts that have the potential to revolutionize healthcare and improve Global Health.
 Attending the World Health Summit provides young entrepreneurs with three days of access to world leaders from science, industry, politics, and civil society to set up future collaborations and get to know potential mentors, investors and board members.

 - Dr. Kai-Uwe Bindseil, Berlin Partner